rdagumampan/arnis/README.md

 ###Winterfern
 **Winterfern** is a simple dependency tracker for .NET applications using elementary parsing algorithm.
 My vision is to create full technology stack report on each application covering platforms, components, techniques, and tools... but im very far from it ;)

-By consistently monitoring the technology stack in our application portfolio, we can plan for component upgrades, monitor 3rd party usage and licenses, consolidate component versions, or strategize decommisioning of projects and tools.
+By consistently monitoring the technology stack in our application portfolio, we can plan for component upgrades, monitor 3rd party usage, consolidate component versions, or strategize decommisioning of projects and tools.

 At the moment, you can:
 - identify applications built on Visual Studio from 2001 to 2015.